RackTables/racktables/README.md

 ## Release notes

+### Upgrading to 0.21.2
+This version drops support for the `$localreports` global variable, which is trivial to replace in a local plugin if necessary.

 ### Upgrading to 0.21.0

 From now on the minimum (oldest) release of PHP that can run RackTables is